Bill Gates: Wealth

-Relationship with Jeffrey Epstein
+Connection with Jeffrey Epstein

-A 2019 New York Times article reported that Gates's relationship with financier Jeffrey Epstein started in 2011, just a few years after Epstein was convicted for procuring a child for prostitution, and continued for some years, including a visit to Epstein's house with his wife in the fall of 2013, despite her declared discomfort.
+Gates and financier Jeffrey Epstein were acknowledged to have first met in 1992, but would only start to have more frequent contact later on.
+A 2019 New York Times article reported that Gates's relationship with Epstein started in 2011, a few years after Epstein was convicted for procuring a child for prostitution, and continued for some years, including a visit to Epstein's house with his wife in the fall of 2013, despite her declared discomfort.
 Gates said in 2011 about Epstein: "His lifestyle is very different and kind of intriguing although it would not work for me".